-Each participant's account is credited with the participant's Employee Contribution, Rollover Contribution and Employer Contribution and an allocation of investment income and loss and expenses.
+Each participant's account is credited with the participant's Employee Contribution, Rollover Contribution and any employer contribution and an allocation of investment income and loss and expenses.
 Investment income and loss is allocated to the participant's account based upon the participant's proportionate share of the funds within the Master Trust.